-It's hard to do while being attacked, but remaining calm and respectful is not surrender.
+It's hard to do while being assaulted with identity-based hate and deliberate offensiveness, but remaining calm and respectful is not surrender.
 It can actually deprive attackers of what they want.
 In the Social Media world, it's called "negative social potency"-the joy of harming others.
 They don't get it if you don't show it.

 This doesn't mean you abandon your principles.
-But it may be wise to pause your presentation and try instead to coax your opponent into the "Nurturant Parent" frame.
+But it may be wise to pause your presentation and try instead to lure your attacker into the "Nurturant Parent" frame.
 It's not easy and may not happen, but it's better than engaging and amplifying erroneous information and allegations.